dd32/td-gh-ex/readme.txt

 #######################  Changelog ######################
+= 3.3.10 March 9th 2015 =
+fixed : better insertion of font icons and custom css in the custom inline stylesheet fixed : bbpress conflict with the post grid

+= 3.3.9 March 9th 2015 =
+fixed : the_content and the_excerpt WP filters missing in post list content model fixed : smart load issue when .hentry class is missing (in WooCommerce search results for example) added : has-thumb class to the grid > figure element added : make the expanded class optional with a filter : tc_grid_add_expanded_class added : fade background effect for the excerpt in the no-thumbs grid blocks fixes : adjustments for the grid customizer changed : TC_post_list_grid::tc_is_grid_enabled shifted from private to public improved : jqueryextLinks.js check if the tc-external element already exists before appending it fixed : .tc-grid-icon:before better centering

+= 3.3.8 March 4th 2015 =
+Fix slider img centering bug

+= 3.3.7 March 4th 2015 =
+Fix: array dereferencing fix for PHP<5.4.0
+Fix: typos in webkit transition/transform properties

+= 3.3.6 March 2nd 2015 =
+fix a potential bug in the thumbnail types

+= 3.3.5 February 28th 2015 =
+improved : trigger simple_load event (=> fire centering) on relevant img if smartload disabled

+= 3.3.4 February 28th 2015 =
+fix : ignore tc_sliders option on contx check

+= 3.3.3 February 28th 2015 =
+improved hover transition for expanded grid post added a note about the grid column forced for specific sidebar(s) layout fix minor bubble comment css issues added js custom smartload event to trigger image centerering

+= 3.3.2 February 28th 2015 =
+added : TC___::tc_doing_customizer_ajax()
+added contx retro compat
+replaced TC_utils::tc_is_customizing() by TC___::tc_is_customizing()
+updated : tc__f( '__get_option' ) replaced by TC_utils::$inst->tc_opt() method TC_utils::tc_get_option() replaced by TC_utils::tc_opt()
+added grid design option as a specific set to be revealed on click improved : featured pages thumbnails server side code improved : post and page thumbnails id are now stored in a post meta field
+Fix: amend conflicting actions when dropdowntoViewport false and link to an anchor clicked.
+Perform those actions just when clicking on the menu button (responsive modeFixed in drop cap : skip tags or selectors and parents of those improved : better structure for the code in thumbnails, post and post list added : new post metas design option in customizer improved : re-engineering of the post metas class with a cleaner model / view structure added : tc-post-list-context class to body when relevant Improved : cleaner post metas callback, adapted for the grid layout improved : display metas for post format with no titles (links for example) fixed : font icons genericons and entypo are now written in the wp admin editor iframe head
+Fix: hide/don't show social icons in footer when option unchecked Added : new comment bubbles changed tc_bubble_comment and tc_content_header_class now handled in TC_comment class updated : comment bubble callback moved in class-content-comments.php added : apply a dynamic js golden ratio for figure height / width on load + resize improved the _build_setId, fix the featured pages controls visibility in customizer improved : possible user defined tags, classes and ids to skip in js external links skip img tags and btn classes by default Fix quotes issue for web safe fonts inline css improved ext links options.
+Now handled with a separate jQuery plugin

+= 3.3.1 February 16th 2015 =
+added : pro parameter to the version check updated : menu open on hover by default if user started after v3.1+ improved : better sanitization cb for custom css https://make.wordpress.org/themes/2015/02/10/custom-css-boxes-Fix typos in website performance options description texts fix : typos in website performance options description texts

 = 3.3.0 February 15th 2015 =
 Fix: dropcap skips also ul,ol tags
 Updated : dropcaps are disabled by default in pages and posts